I’m Sandi—and I’m a mother of four boys (24, 21, 18 & 13) and one girl (7). My life is crazy. Crazy busy—and also just crazy. Because—5 kids.

-I’m also a writer and a photographer. . . but most importantly, I’m a Christian, saved by grace alone.
-Which is a good thing…because I’ve spent most of my life making an enormous mess of things.
+I’m also a writer, photographer, and the Founder & Editor of The Joyful Life Magazine.
+But most importantly, I’m a Christian, saved by grace alone.
+Which is a good thing—because I’ve spent much of my life making an enormous mess of things.

 is not the one i set out to write